Virtual Consultations504-447-6000

 Exploring the Process of Medicaid Estate Recovery in Louisiana

-Typically, the recovery is against the home of the Medicaid recipient, as that is usually the sole asset remaining after the nursing home patient qualified for Medicaid.
-Fortunately, Louisiana allows a number of defenses to the recovery claim, but you need a lawyer like Gary Brown to assert the defenses.
+In many cases, the state will assert a claim against the home of the Medicaid recipient, as that is usually the sole asset remaining after the nursing home patient qualified for Medicaid.
+Fortunately, Louisiana allows a number of defenses to these recovery claims, and a lawyer like Gary Brown can assert the proper defenses.

-However, federal law requires the states to establish procedures under which a state agency can waive recovery if the agency determines that recovery against the patient's estate assets would result in undue hardship.
-The states also have complicated exceptions that excuse estate recovery against some Medicaid recipients' estates.
-Gary Brown has been successful in protecting estates and heirs from the State of Louisiana's attempts at Medicaid estate recovery, so if you get a Notice of Medicaid Estate Recovery letter, act fast and contact our firm immediately by calling 504-447-6000.
+However, federal law requires states to establish procedures under which a state agency can waive recovery if the agency determines that recovery against the patient's estate assets would result in undue hardship.
+States also have complicated exceptions that may excuse estate recovery against some Medicaid recipients' estates.
+Gary Brown has been successful in protecting estates and heirs from the State of Louisiana's attempts at Medicaid estate recovery.
+If you receive a Notice of Medicaid Estate Recovery letter, act fast and contact our firm immediately by calling 504-447-6000.

 Louisiana Rules on Estate Recovery

-• Hardship Waiver - Louisiana statutorily prohibits the Department of Health from recovering in the case of undue hardship.
-A statutory presumption of undue hardship exists if an heir's family income is 300% or less of the U.S. Department of Health and Human Services Federal Poverty Guidelines, which are published annually in the Federal Register.
-There are also other conditions that would potentially give rise to undue hardship.
+• Hardship Waiver: Louisiana's laws prohibit the Department of Health from recovering in the case of undue hardship.
+A presumption of undue hardship exists if an heir's family income is 300% or less of the U.S. Department of Health and Human Services Federal Poverty Guidelines, which are published annually in the Federal Register.
+There are also other conditions that may allow for claims of undue hardship.

-It is important to note that even if these conditions that would prevent estate recovery exist, it is up to the estate representative or the heirs to assert these defenses to estate recovery.
-The onus or responsibility for using the rules that allow a patient's heirs or estate representative to protect the estate is on the heirs or representative to be proactive.
+It is important to note that even if these conditions that would prevent estate recovery exist, the estate representative or the heirs must assert these defenses to estate recovery.
+A patient's heirs or estate representative will need to be proactive when taking steps to protect the estate.
 The state will not do it itself.
 That is why it is so important to get representation immediately if you face a situation involving Medicaid estate recovery.
 Contact Gary Brown; he can almost always help to prevent estate recovery.

 Schedule Your Initial Consultation